 The legal drinking age in a liquor sales licensed establishment in the province of Ontario is 19 years of age.

-- Serving people who are under 19 years of age is an offence under the Liquor Licence Act.
+- Serving people who are under 19 years of age is an offence under the Liquor Licence and Control Act, 2019.

 - Alcohol cannot be passed from a person of legal drinking age to a person who is under the legal drinking age.

 The minimum age to work in a liquor sales licensed establishment, authorized grocery store, or winery, distillery, or brewery retail store depends on whether or not the employee handles alcohol.
 If the employee will handle alcohol (including providing samples of alcohol), the minimum age to work in any of these establishments is 18 years of age.

 If there is any doubt as to a person’s age, staff should ask for an acceptable form of identification.
 Valid identification must be current, government-issued and include a photo of the person and the birth date.

 Acceptable forms of photo identification include:

 - Ontario Driver´s Licence with a photo of the person to whom the licence is issued

 - Canadian Citizenship Card with a photo of the person to whom the card is issued

 - Canadian Armed Forces Identification Card